Long-Lived Connections

 What I’d tell past-me

 I’m still learning this stuff.
-Follow-up posts might dig into gRPC through nginx, pool sizing math, or sticky sessions, if I can reproduce the weird parts in a small setup first.
+Follow-up posts might dig into gRPC through nginx, pool sizing math, or QUIC connection migration, if I can reproduce the interesting parts in a small setup first.